rboren/LearnAngular/README.md

 # CourseProjectApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.
+If you want to learn Angular, check out the course on Udemy I got this from and follow along!
+[Udemy Course](https://www.udemy.com/course/the-complete-guide-to-angular-2/)

 ## Development server